 As an educator, I use and teach ethnographic, historical, and narrative methods to analyze the complexities of religion, racialization, and reparation.
-Through a focus on close reading in both lectures and seminars, I work with students to clarify their intellectual and ethical voices, and to speak with precision about power, historicity, geography, and racial formation––and the intersections amongst these concepts.
-My portfolio includes courses in American Religions; Anthropology of Race; Carcerality in the Americas; the Politics of the Urban Poor; Migration, Cities, and States; Social Justice in the City; Gender, Race, and Punishment; Critical Approaches to Human Rights; and Ethnographic Theory and Methods.
+Through a focus on original research design, I work with students to clarify their intellectual and ethical voices, and to speak with precision about power, historicity, geography, and racial formation––and the intersections amongst these concepts.
+My portfolio includes courses in American Religions; Social Science Research Methods; Anthropology of Race; Carcerality in the Americas; the Politics of the Urban Poor; Migration, Cities, and States; Social Justice in the City; Gender, Race, and Punishment; and Critical Approaches to Human Rights .

 To date, I have designed and taught fieldwork-driven courses at New York University and Columbia University, including Religion, Gender, and Punishment in the USA and Religion on the Move.
 Below are a few examples of how I work with students to critically engage and theorize the co-constitution of race, religion, and mobility throughout United States history by juxtaposing familiar migration stories and contemporary events.